 Established by DoD Directive 5110.4, 1 October 1977.
 The Director of the Washington Headquarters Services oversees a broad range of administrative, management, and common support services, including human resources, facilities and facility operations, financial management, acquisition and contracting, and executive services for the Secretary of Defense.
 The Director also provides oversight of designated DoD-wide statutory and regulatory programs, supporting DoD components and other federal entities as directed and assigned.
 DoD Directive 5110.04, 27 March 2013, updated the mission, responsibilities, functions, relationships, and authorities of the organization.
-A Secretary of Defense memorandum, 1 February 2018, disestablishing the Deputy Chief Management Officer and establishing the Chief Management Officer placed the Washington Headquarters Services under the authority, direction, and control of the Chief Management Officer.
+The National Defense Authorization Act for Fiscal Year 2021, PL 116-283, 1 January 2021, placed the Washington Headquarters Services under the authority, direction, and control of the Director of Administration and Management.